 Fast2eat CASL compliant consent forms.
-The consent of outside parties is necessary in order for Fast2eat to send a CEM.
-This consent typically must be “express”, but in certain circumstances consent can be “implied” and in others, messages are specifically exempt from consent requirements.
-Fast2eat has modified certain consent forms in order to ensure that the express consent obtained from recipients is in compliance with CASL.
-You can have your email address removed from Fast2eat’s mailing lists at any time, although even if you unsubscribe to receiving CEM from Fast2eat, you may still receive electronic messages from Fast2eat which relate to an ongoing business relationship or which are exempt under CASL.
+The consent of outside parties is necessary for Fast2eat to send a CEM.
+This consent typically must be “express,” but in certain circumstances, consent can be “implied,” and in others, messages are specifically exempt from consent requirements.
+Fast2eat has modified certain consent forms to ensure that recipients’ express consent is in compliance with CASL.
+You can have your email address removed from Fast2eat’s mailing lists at any time.
+However, even if you unsubscribe to receiving CEM from Fast2eat, you may still receive electronic messages from Fast2eat which relate to an ongoing business relationship or exempt under CASL.

 Fast2eat email footers.
 Fast2eat has modified its email footers to manage CASL’s consent requirements.
 Under CASL, all CEM sent must include certain prescribed content.
 For example, Fast2eat must clearly identify Fast2eat as the party sending the CEM, provide a method whereby the recipient can readily contact Fast2eat, such as a mailing address and one of (i) a telephone number with active response voicemail, (ii) an email address, or (iii) a web address; and provide a working unsubscribe mechanism.
-In consequence, CASL compliant email footers have been updated on all email communications (emails and mass mailings) sent from Fast2eat, in order to ensure compliance with CASL.
+Consequently, CASL compliant email footers have been updated on all email communications (emails and mass mailings) sent from Fast2eat to ensure compliance with CASL.

 Fast2eat unsubscribe mechanisms.
-Fast2eat has incorporated unsubscribe mechanisms into all CEMs, in order to manage CASL’s consent requirements.
+Fast2eat has incorporated unsubscribe mechanisms into all CEMs, to manage CASL’s consent requirements.
 Under CASL, each CEM must provide a working unsubscribe mechanism, which must be processed within a maximum of 10 business days.
-In consequence, Fast2eat has set up a uniform process in order to ensure that all unsubscribe requests will be complied with.
-You may at any time unsubscribe from receiving CEMs from Fast2eat by following the process laid out in the electronic message you receive, or by contacting email@example.com.
-However, even if you unsubscribe to receiving CEM from Fast2eat, you may still receive electronic messages from Fast2eat which relate to an ongoing business relationship or which are exempt under CASL.
+Consequently, Fast2eat has set up a uniform process to ensure that all unsubscribe requests will be complied with.
+You may at any time unsubscribe from receiving CEMs from Fast2eat by following the process laid out in the electronic message you receive or by contacting firstname.lastname@example.org.
+However, even if you unsubscribe to receiving CEM from Fast2eat, you may still receive electronic messages from Fast2eat which relate to an ongoing business relationship or exempt under CASL.

 Why are you receiving a CEM from Fast2eat?